 - If you want to freeze rows and columns at the same time based on a reference cell, then the reference cell must be below the row and right of the column you want to freeze.

-In this article, we have learned 4 easy ways on how to freeze rows and columns at the same time in excel.
+In this article, we have learned 4 easy ways to freeze rows and columns at the same time in Excel.
 To freeze the rows and columns we have used Freeze Panes, Magic Freeze Panes, and Splitting Panes.
 I hope you now have a clear idea of how to freeze rows and columns simultaneously.
-If you have any queries or recommendations about this article, please do leave a comment below.
+If you have any queries or recommendations about this article, please leave a comment below.
 Have a great day!!!

-- How to Add Rows and Columns in Excel (3 Easy Methods)
+- How to Freeze Top Row and First Column in Excel